alti3/geospacial-clustering-h3/README.md

 Feel free to tweak the distance threshold, resolution, or plug in another strategy class.

+## Clustering strategies

+The library supports the following clustering strategies:

+* `ConnectedComponentsStrategy`: Clusters are weakly-connected components in the graph.
+* `DBSCANStrategy`: Clusters are based on density-based clustering.
+* `HDBSCANStrategy`: Hierarchical Density-Based Spatial Clustering of Applications with Noise.
+It's an extension of DBSCAN that can find clusters of varying densities and is more robust to parameter selection and doesn't require the eps parameter in the same way.
+(Requires the hdbscan library)
+* `AffinityPropagationStrategy`: Clusters are based on the Affinity Propagation algorithm.
+Identifies "exemplars" that represent clusters.
+It doesn't require the number of clusters to be specified beforehand.
+(Requires the scikit-learn library)
+* `SpectralClusteringStrategy`: Clusters are based on the Spectral Clustering algorithm.
+This method uses the eigenvalues of a similarity matrix to perform dimensionality reduction before clustering(Requires the scikit-learn library)
+* `MeanShiftStrategy`: Clusters are based on the Mean Shift algorithm.
+(Requires the scikit-learn library)
+* `AgglomerativeClusteringStrategy`: Clusters are based on the Agglomerative Clustering algorithm.
+(Requires the scikit-learn library)
+* `LouvainStrategy`: Clusters are based on the Louvain algorithm.
+A greedy optimization method for community detection to extract non-overlapping communities from large networks.
+(Requires the python-louvain library)
+* `LeidenStrategy`: Clusters are based on the Leiden algorithm.
+(Requires the leidenalg library)

 **Next steps:**

 * Try tuning the H3 resolution—smaller hexes bring finer spatial detail.